Do you find you accept responsibility for a loved one’s emotions or actions?

-Get Good at Saying “No”
+Get Comfortable With Saying “No”

 One of the best ways you can begin to set healthy boundaries is to learn to say no to situations that are detrimental to your own well-being.
 This will feel uncomfortable at first, but the more you do it, the easier it will become.
 It also should be noted that when beginning to implement this specific type of change, you can expect a reaction from others who are used to hearing the standard “yes.”
 Others typically do not like when the rules are changed – especially when they have always been in their favor.
 And especially those that are used to taking advantage of others.

 Seeking the support and guidance of a therapist can be tremendously helpful as you work your way through the steps.
 Therapy and counseling can help you to safely explore your painful feelings and experiences and learn healthy ways of relating to yourself and others.

 James Killian, LPC is the Principal Therapist & Owner of Arcadian Counseling in New Haven, CT where they specialize in helping over-thinkers, high achievers, and perfectionists take control and move From Surviving to Thriving.